researchgate/react-intersection-observer/README.md

 });
 ```

-If this error happens during mount, it's easy to spot.
-However, a lot of these
+While sometimes this error happens during mount, and it's easy to spot, often
-errors usually happen during tree updates, because some child component that was
+types of errors happen during tree updates, because some child component that
-previously observed suddently ceaces to exist in the UI.
-This usually means that
+was previously observed suddently ceaces to exist in the UI.
+This usually means
-either you shouldn't have rendered an `<Observer>` around it anymore or, you
+that either you shouldn't have rendered an `<Observer>` around it anymore or,
-should have used the `disabled` property.
+you should have used the `disabled` property.
+That's why we capture errors and
+do re-rendering of the children as a fallback.

+If another kind of error happens, the `errorReporter` won't be invoked, and by
+rendering the children the error will bubble up to the nearest error boundary
+you defined.

 At [ResearchGate](www.researchgate.net), we have found that not unmounting the
 tree just because we failed to `observe()` a DOM node suits our use cases